Where your website stands now

 - Your blog does not use caching

 - You have used too messy codes in your blog

 - Images used by you are not optimized

 - Check the Flash and Java

 Check your bounce rate.
 If it is high, that means your website is not appealing.
-Use heat map and analyze the user journey by applying Google analytics.
+Use a heat map and analyze the user journey by applying Google Analytics.

 But the best way will be to ask the user directly via a quick survey.
 You will get the following outcomes:-